 Final Four: Argentina / West Germany / France / Belgium

-The season was originally awarded to Colombia, which ultimately stepped out due to lack of funds.
-In the first tournament hosted by a nation where the tournament had been before, one man rose above the rest: Diego Maradona, who pushed his team of Argentina to their second victory, while performing his swan song with masterpieces like that which is considered the greatest goal ever scored in the history of the sport (never mind him weaseling his way to the goal just before).
+Best Young Player: Enzo Scifo (Belgium)This tournament was originally awarded to Colombia, who ultimately stepped out due to lack of funds; Mexico thus became the first nation to host the World Cup twice.
+One man rose above the rest: Diego Maradona, who pushed his team of Argentina to their second victory, while performing his swan song with masterpieces such as his second goal against England, considered the greatest goal ever scored in the history of the sport (never mind him weaseling his way to the first goal just beforehand).

 Final Four: West Germany / Argentina / Italy / England

-Top scorer: Salvatore Schillaci (Italia) - 6 goals
+Top Scorer: Salvatore Schillaci (Italy) - 6 goals

 Final Four: France / Brazil / Croatia / Netherlands